Islam and gender segregation

-Gender segregation in Islamic law, custom, law and traditions refers to the practices and requirements in Islamic countries and communities for the separation of men and boys from women and girls in social and other settings.
+Gender segregation in Islamic law, custom, law, and traditions refers to the practices and requirements in Islamic countries and communities for the separation of men and boys from women and girls in social and other settings.
+In terms of actual practice, the degree of adherence to these rules depends on local laws and cultural norms.
+In some Muslim-majority countries, men and women who are unrelated may be forbidden to interact closely or participate in the same social spaces.
+In other Muslim countries, these practices may be partly or completely unobserved.
+These rules are generally more relaxed in the media and business settings and more strictly observed in religious or formal settings.

 Views

-There have been fatwas which forbid free mixing between men and women (known as Ikhtilat), when alone.
+There have been fatwas that forbid free mixing between men and women (known as Ikhtilat) when alone.
 The objective of the restrictions is to keep such interaction at a modest level.
 According to some, men are not permitted to touch any part of the body of the women, whether she is Muslim or non-Muslim.
-Others have ruled that Muslim men and women who are not immediate relatives may not, for instance, socialize in order to know each other with a handshake and any form of contact which involves physical contact.
+Others have ruled that Muslim men and women who are not immediate relatives may not, for instance, socialize in order to know each other with a handshake or any form of contact that involves physical contact.

 A number of Muslim intellectuals and Muslim scholars have challenged this view and claim that certain physical contact is permissible as long as there is no obscenity, inappropriate touching (other than a simple handshake), secret meetings or flirting, according to the general rules of interaction between the genders.

 In some parts of the Muslim world, preventing women from being seen by men is closely linked to the concept of Namus.
 Namus is an ethical category, a virtue, in Middle Eastern Muslim patriarchal character.
 It is a strongly gender-specific category of relations within a family described in terms of honor, attention, respect/respectability, and modesty.
 The term is often translated as "honor".